felixtsao/oneVR_devel/README.md

 <h3> Software Component </h3>
 Stitching algorithm extended from an assignment in a Computational Photography class that stitches a set of input images together to create a realistic panorama.
 Scale Invariant Feature Transform (SIFT) feature detection code from `http://www.cs.ubc.ca/~lowe/keypoints/`
 <p>
 Cross platform VR display on mobile devices via web technologies.
-Can be viewed interactively via web browser, iOS and Android.
+Can be viewed interactively via desktop web browser, iOS and Android.
 <h3> Hardware Component </h3>
 3D printable monoscopic and stereoscopic VR camera mounts designed in OpenSCAD.
 Designs are specific to dimensions of SJCAM4000.
 Designs are parameterized and are easily adjustable to fit other small camera types.